sandialabs/tracktable/Documentation/installation/install_source.rst

 Common Problems
 ^^^^^^^^^^^^^^^

-CMake Error: "cannot find numpy"
+CMake error: "cannot find numpy"
 ********************************

 This usually arises when CMake detects a different Python installation than the one you actually use.
 Take a look at the ``Python3_EXECUTABLE`` field in CMake.
-If it says something like ``/usr/bin/python`` and you use a Python distribution like Anaconda or Enthought's Canopy, that's the problem.
+If it says something like ``/usr/bin/python`` and you use a Python distribution like Anaconda.

 To fix, change ``Python3_EXECUTABLE`` to point to the Python interpreter in your environment.
 For Anaconda under Linux and OS X, this is usually either ``~/anaconda3/bin/python`` or ``~/anaconda3/envs/<environment name>/bin/python``.
-Remember to also change ``Python3_LIBRARIES`` and ``Python3_INCLUDE_DIRS`` to the files inside your Anaconda (or Enthought) directory.
+Remember to also change ``Python3_LIBRARIES`` and ``Python3_INCLUDE_DIRS`` to the files inside your Anaconda directory.

-Python Tests Crashing
+Python tests crashing
 *********************

 If the tests whose names begin with ``P_`` crash, you probably